FOX FAMILY CARE

 with humans easier.
 However, this is not crucial, as long as the

-kits are pulled from the mother, then sold.
+kits are pulled from the mother, prior to being sold.
 Good breeders will

-generally pull the cubs several weeks or more prior to selling them.
+generally pull the cubs several weeks after they are born.

 Most foxes are weaned at 4-5 weeks of